-Practice Your Remote Interviewing Skills
+Practice Both Your In-Person and Remote Interviewing Skills

 - Refine your “work-from-home” — dedicate space, download and learn to Zoom, Skype, GoToMeeting, etc.

-- Research the company; dress professionally; tidy your virtual background; use Zoom etiquette (be on time, modulate your voice, use positive tone, focus on the camera, etc.)
+- Research the company; dress professionally; tidy your virtual background; use Zoom etiquette (be on time, modulate your voice, use a positive tone, focus on the camera, etc.)